colemickens/platform2-sommelier/codelab/README.md

 ```

 The first two git commands create a commit in your local git repository.
 The
 "repo upload" step uploads the commit to Gerrit for code review.

+Make sure to run commit hooks when prompted.
+If you need to update the commit
+with the required fields, run `git commit --amend` command.

+## Cleaning up

-At this point,
-you'd typically add a reviewer, and then submit your change through the commit
+At this point, you'd typically add a reviewer, and then submit your change
-queue.
-However, to keep the codelab reusable, you can just abandon the commit
+through the commit queue.
+However, to keep the codelab reusable, you can just
-that you've uploaded to gerrit by clicking "Abandon" in the gerrit UI.
+abandon the commit that you've uploaded to gerrit by clicking "Abandon" in the
+gerrit UI.

+To clean up your local changes, please see [Chromium OS Contributing Guide].

 [Building Chromium OS]: https://chromium.googlesource.com/chromiumos/docs/+/master/developer_guide.md#Building-Chromium-OS

 [Installing Chromium OS on your Device]: https://chromium.googlesource.com/chromiumos/docs/+/master/developer_guide.md#Installing-Chromium-OS-on-your-Device

+[Chromium OS Contributing Guide]: https://chromium.googlesource.com/chromiumos/docs/+/HEAD/contributing.md#clean-up